Print

 Notes

-• Storage & Reheating: This baked feta recipe is best enjoyed fresh out of the oven, so rather than planning for leftovers I suggest scaling the recipe up or down to be suitable for the size of crowd you’re serving.
-If you do have leftovers, transfer to an airtight container & store in the refrigerator for up to 5 days.
-Enjoy cold or at room temperature as marinated feta, or reheat in the oven until warm & softened – up to you!
+• Storage and Reheating: This baked feta recipe is best enjoyed fresh out of the oven, so rather than planning for leftovers I suggest scaling the recipe up or down to be suitable for the size of crowd you’re serving.
+If you do have leftovers, transfer to an airtight container and store in the refrigerator for up to 5 days.
+Enjoy cold or at room temperature as marinated feta, or reheat in the oven until warm and softened – up to you!